MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 `Optional` extended testing at developer/reviewer discretion.

-Multi-repo allows us to have separation of concerns within our CI - all orchestration is handled on repository level and it's up to repository owners to decide how to establish quality gates for their project.
+Multi-repo allows us to have separation of concerns within our CI - all orchestration is handled on repository level and it's up to the repository owners to decide how to establish quality gates for their project.

 Monorepo requires additional orchestration (potentially cascading) for the contents of the monorepo.
 If we don't want to establish per-project quality gates, we may utilize some common set of quality gates for the whole thing.
 But simply